AdrianAntico/AutoQuant/README.md

 ![Issue #19](https://github.com/AdrianAntico/RemixAutoML/issues/19)

 # RemixAutoML <img src="https://github.com/AdrianAntico/RemixAutoML/blob/master/RemixAutoML-hexSticker.png" align="right" width="120" />
 > This is a collection of functions that I have made to speed up machine learning and to ensure high quality modeling results and output are generated.
 They are great at establishing solid baselines that are extremely challenging to beat using alternative methods (if at all).
-To see them in action, check out our free tutorials at <a href="http://www.remyxcourses.com/course?courseid=intro-to-remixautoml-in-r" target="_blank">RemyxCourses.com</a>.
+To see them in action, check out the free tutorials at <a href="http://www.remyxcourses.com/course?courseid=intro-to-remixautoml-in-r" target="_blank">RemyxCourses.com</a>.

 Also, be sure to visit our blog at <a href="http://www.remixinstitute.com" target="_blank">RemixInstitute.ai</a> for data science, machine learning, and AI content.